What Hometown Cha-Cha-Cha Taught My Student About Real Korean Grammar — Episode 1, Part 2

 The same pattern applies to other emotional or descriptive statements:

-This is the kind of distinction that textbooks almost never explain, because it's not a grammar rule — it's a nuance of feeling expressed through form.
+This nuance is easier to notice in drama dialogue than in textbook examples.
 Drama is one of the few places you can actually hear it modeled in context, which is exactly why 갯마을 차차차 works as a learning tool for this kind of thing.

 ㄴ/는데 — How Real Koreans Say "But"